edenspring/wk15d4/README.md

 the `new CatCard(catdata)` paradigm to create those elements, then append them somewhere to see them.
 See if you can find any places in the HTML to add them in!

-To get started, head over to `/src/index.js` and take a look!
+Once you've got some ideas, head over to `src/index.js` and lets get started!